 Reports say notes from group found after explosions in Swiss and Chilean embassies that left two people wounded.

-“The [AIVD] message reports that a number of Somalis wanted to make a terrorist attack in the Netherlands in the short term.”
+“The arrests followed on an AIVD message, which reported that a number of Somalis wanted to commit a terrorist attack in the Netherlands on December 24 or 25,” it said.

-The Dutch National Terrorism Co-ordinator left the terrorist alert level unchanged following the arrests, indicating the likelihood of an attack was “limited”.
+Despite the arrests, the Dutch National Terrorism Co-ordinator left the terrorist alert level unchanged, indicating the likelihood of an attack was “limited”.

-The US state department considers al-Shabab a terror group with links to al-Qaeda.
+The US state department and many European countries consider al-Shabab a terror group with links to al-Qaeda.